goossens/ObjectTalk/docs-src/guide/basics.md

 **Null**

 Null is a special value that indicates a valueless state.
-All instances of the Object class all null values.
+All instances of the Object class are null values.
 The default global scope defines the variable **null** as a convenience.

 	var nothing = null;